ThisIsLorenzo/PFAS_Trophic_Magnification/README.md

 # PFAS Trophic Magnification: A Meta-Analysis
 ## Study Overview
-This repository contains all data, code, and analysis materials for the research study: "*A meta-analysis reveals PFAS concentrations double with each trophic level*".
+This repository contains all data, code, and analysis materials for the research study: "*Unravelling the magnitude and drivers of PFAS trophic magnification*".

-Our research demonstrates significant biomagnification of per- and polyfluoroalkyl substances (PFAS) through food webs, with concentrations doubling at each trophic level.

 You can find the Preprint at the following link: [EcoEvoRxiv](https://ecoevorxiv.org/repository/view/8548/)

-Repository curated by *Lorenzo Ricolfi*
+Repository created and curated by *Lorenzo Ricolfi*

 ## Repository Structure
 ### Analysis scripts (`/R`)